cjaehyuk4zed/Coin-Change/README.md

-*Example input / output of this program :
+Example input / output of this program :

 Enter number of coins : 3

 Enter the values of each coin : 10 50 70

 Enter the numbers to be calculated : 340 250 650

 Result :

 340 : 10(1) 50(1) 70(4)

 250 : 10(0) 50(5) 70(0)

 650 : 10(2) 50(0) 70(9)

+*Need to edit program to be able to calculate unidentified values